discordjs/guide/guide/popular-topics/permissions.md

 # Permissions

-Permissions are Discords primary feature enabling users to customize the workings of their server to their liking.
+Permissions are Discord's primary feature, enabling users to customize the workings of their server to their liking.
-To break it down to essentials: Permissions and permission overwrites tell Discord who is allowed to do what and where.
+Essentially, Permissions and permission overwrites tell Discord who is allowed to do what and where.
-When first confronted with them they can be quite confusing, but no worries we are here to take care of that, so let's dive in!
+When first confronted with them, they can be quite confusing, but no worries, we are here to take care of that, so let's dive in!

 ## Roles as bot permissions

-If you want to keep your bot's permission checks simple, you might find it sufficient to just check if the member executing the command has a certain role.
+If you want to keep your bot's permission checks simple, you might find it sufficient to check if the member executing the command has a specific role.

-If you have the role ID, you can simply check if the `.roles` Collection on a GuildMember object includes it, using `.has()`.
-Should you not know the ID and want to check for something like a role named "Mod", you can use `.some()`.
+If you have the role ID, you can check if the `.roles` Collection on a GuildMember object includes it, using `.has()`.
+Should you not know the ID and want to check for something like a "Mod" role, you can use `.some()`.

 <branch version="11.x">